Foguet/addon-gammu/gammu/DOCS.md

-# Home Assistant Community Add-on: Example
+# Home Assistant Community Add-on: Gammu

-This is an example add-on for Home Assistant.
+This is an Gammu add-on for Home Assistant.
 When started, it displays a random quote every 5 seconds.

 It shows off several features and structures like: